chingchenms/llvm/docs/Coroutines.rst

   entry:
     %size = call i32 @llvm.coro.size.i32(i8* null)
     %alloc = call i8* @malloc(i32 %size)
-    %hdl = call i8* @llvm.coro.begin(i8* %alloc, i8* null, i32 0, i8* null, i8* null)
+    %hdl = call noalias i8* @llvm.coro.begin(i8* %alloc, i8* null, i32 0, i8* null, i8* null)
     br label %loop
   loop:
-    %n.val = phi i32 [ %n, %entry ], [ %inc, %resume ]
+    %n.val = phi i32 [ %n, %entry ], [ %inc, %loop ]
+    %inc = add nsw i32 %n.val, 1
     call void @print(i32 %n.val)
     %0 = call i8 @llvm.coro.suspend(token none, i1 false)
-    switch i8 %0, label %suspend [i8 0, label %resume
+    switch i8 %0, label %suspend [i8 0, label %loop
                                   i8 1, label %cleanup]
-  resume:
-    %inc = add i32 %n.val, 1
-    br label %loop
   cleanup:
     %mem = call i8* @llvm.coro.free(i8* %hdl)
     call void @free(i8* %mem)
     br label %suspend
   suspend:
-    call void @llvm.coro.end(i1 0)
+    call void @llvm.coro.end(i1 false)
     ret i8* %hdl
   }

 The `entry` block establishes the coroutine frame.
 The `coro.size`_ intrinsic is lowered to a constant representing the size required for the coroutine frame.
 The `coro.begin`_ intrinsic initializes the coroutine frame and returns the coroutine handle.
 The first parameter of `coro.begin` is given a block of memory to be used if the coroutine frame need to be allocated dynamically.

 The `cleanup` block destroys the coroutine frame.
 The `coro.free`_ intrinsic, given the coroutine handle, returns a pointer of the memory block to be freed or `null` if the coroutine frame was not allocated dynamically.
 The `cleanup` block is entered when coroutine runs to completion by itself or destroyed via call to the `coro.destroy`_ intrinsic.

 The `suspend` block contains code to be executed when coroutine runs to completion or suspended.
 The `coro.end`_ intrinsic marks the point where coroutine needs to return control back to the caller if it is not an initial invocation of the coroutine.

-The `loop` and `resume` blocks represent the body of the coroutine.
+The `loop` blocks represents the body of the coroutine.
 The `coro.suspend`_ intrinsic in combination with the following switch indicates what happens to control flow when a coroutine is suspended (default case), resumed (case 0) or destroyed (case 1).

 Coroutine Transformation
 ------------------------

-One of the steps of coroutine lowering is building of the coroutine frame.
+One of the steps of coroutine lowering is building the coroutine frame.
 The def-use chains are analyzed to determine which objects need be kept alive across suspend points.

-In the coroutine shown in the previous section, use of virtual register `%n.val` in `resume` block is separated from the definition in the `loop` block by a suspend point, therefore, it cannot reside on the stack frame since the latter goes away once the coroutine is suspended and control is returned back to the caller.
-An i32 slot is allocated in the coroutine frame and
-`%n.val` is spilled and reloaded from that slot as needed.
+In the coroutine shown in the previous section, use of virtual register `%n.val` is separated from the definition by a suspend point, therefore, it cannot reside on the stack frame since the latter goes away once the coroutine is suspended and control is returned back to the caller.
+An i32 slot is allocated in the coroutine frame and `%n.val` is spilled and reloaded from that slot as needed.

 We also store addresses of the resume and destroy functions so that the `coro.resume` and `coro.destroy` intrinsics can resume and destroy the coroutine when its identity cannot be determined statically at compile time.
-For our example, coroutine frame will be:
+For our example, the coroutine frame will be:

 .. code-block:: llvm

   %f.frame = type { void (%f.frame*)*, void (%f.frame*)*, i32 }

 After resume and destroy parts are outlined, function `f` will contain only the code responsible for creation and initialization of the coroutine frame and execution of the coroutine until a suspend point is reached:

 .. code-block:: llvm